ahermant/ah-blog/content/posts/2020-11-18---Use-Vue-X-With-Vue-MSAL.md

 ```

-Since the msal context is defined in the plugin as a prototype, we should already be able to call `this.$msal` from our view components to get the MSAL context.
+Since the msal context is defined in the plugin as a prototype, we should already be able to call `this.$msal` from our view components to get it.

 ## Export the context